sjackman/uniqtag-paper/README.md

 In such cases, genes that have the same UniqTag are distinguished by adding a numerical suffix to the UniqTag.

-The UniqTag is designed to be stable but will change when the locus of the UniqTag itself changes, or when a least-frequent *k*-mer that is lexicographically smaller than the previous UniqTag is created, or when a duplicate *k*-mer is created elsewhere that results in the previous UniqTag no longer being a least-frequent *k*-mer.
+The UniqTag is designed to be stable but will change in the following
+conditions: when the sequence at the locus of the UniqTag changes; when a least-frequent *k*-mer that is lexicographically smaller than the previous UniqTag is created; when a duplicate *k*-mer is created elsewhere that results in the previous UniqTag no longer being a least-frequent *k*-mer.

 Concatenating two gene models results in a gene whose UniqTag is the minimum of the two previous UniqTags, unless the new UniqTag spans the junction of the two